utah-cs4470-sp23/class/hw14/README.md

 - Once outside the loop, free all the *array and sum* indices and also the sum bounds, but not the array bounds.

-We recommend going step by step through these modifications and testing each of them against all five of our example programs.
+We recommend going step by step through these modifications.
+Each one modifies a distinct part of the assembly code, so you should be able to see your progress by watching the diff get shorter, for the five benchmarks, as you implement each modification.

 # Extra challenges